rishabhh23/WordGet/README.md

 # WordGet
-Python web application to extract text in Hindi and English.
+Python web application to extract text from uploaded image in Hindi and English.
 Developed using Streamlit and EasyOCR.
 Deployed using Streamlit Cloud.